 Varick motioned to a broadsword on the arena sands not far away as Westwind approached.

-Westwind picked up the blade and said, “Don’t transform.
+Westwind picked up the blade and said, “Don’t reveal your true self.
 They’ll find you.”

-“Transform?”
-Varick questioned as he looked to Terina and then to Koma.
+“Reveal yourself?”
+Varick questioned, looking at Terina and then Koma.
 “So, Terina is in disguise with known associations with mere dragons.
 Am I in the presence of a forgotten Folstrom?
 Controller of dragons?
 A dragon rider?”

 Picking up on the queue, Varick said, “No, not a Folstrom.
-They burned long ago by dragon fire.
-But, you are in hiding and My-re is looking for someone, an Araminth Goldeneye.
-Is My-re looking for you?”
+I heard from Rirorni stories they burned long ago by dragon fire.
+But, you are in hiding, and My‑re is looking for someone, an Araminth Goldeneye.
+Is My‑re looking for you?”

 “Run!”
 Westwind yelled and charged.
 The two attacked together, almost grappling with each other.

-Varick disengaged and leapt to his left.
-His muscles ripple as he made a powerful swing with his greatsword.
+Varick disengaged and leaped to his left.
+His muscles rippled as he made a powerful swing with his greatsword.
 He struck Westwind on the right shoulder.
 It was a devastating attack.

-Westwind’s face turned pale.
-He was on the verge of shock.
-Visibly staggered, he dropped his broadsword.
-Falling to his knees, his right arm hung useless at his side.
+Westwind’s face turned pale and on the verge of shock.
+Visibly staggered, he dropped his broadsword and fell to his knees, his right arm hanging useless at his side.
 He began muttering a desperate prayer.

 Snorting, Varick replied, “Stupid and a worthless sentiment.”
 His greatsword arced forward to cut his foe in two!

 Varick looked down.
-In front of Westwind stood Terina, her speed was uncanny as she wielded his broadsword in her hands.
-She impressively stopped the blow on the hilt of the broadsword.
+In front of Westwind stood Terina.
+Her speed was uncanny, wielding his broadsword in her hands.
+She impressively stopped the blow on the hilt of the weapon.

 “Finally a worthy-”

-Varick was interrupted as Terina’s right leg smashed outward, kicking with tremendous force.
-He found himself rather unprepared for the attack.
-He was stuck in the abdomen.
-Teeth slammed together and muscles tensed as he pulled away from the impact, throwing him several feet back to the ground.
+Terina’s right leg smashed outward, kicking with tremendous force and interrupting Varick.
+He found himself somewhat unprepared for the attack.
+Her foot crunched into his abdomen.
+Teeth slammed together, and muscles tensed.
+He pulled away from the impact, which threw him several feet back to the ground.

 Rising, Varick looked at his opponent.

 Terina held the broadsword in front of her.
-Left hand on the grip and the other was holding the blade’s thick end with confidence.
+The left hand placed on the grip, and the other confidently held the blade’s thick end.
 She had received training.
-Her red hood had pulled back enough, so the sun now reached within.
-A fresh, pale face with the appearance of yesterday’s youth stared at him with light, golden brown eyes with a freckled nose.
-A length of long, silky, tawny red hair had fallen out from the fur lined hood, reaching past her shoulders.
+Her red hood had pulled back enough so the sun reached within.
+A fresh, pale face with the appearance of yesterday’s youth stared at him with light, golden brown eyes and a freckled nose.
+Long, silky, tawny hair had fallen from the fur-lined hood, reaching past her shoulders.

 Terina charged forward, broadsword whistling through the air.